-10.1.4 The launch of Samagra Shiksha has created an opportunity to reorganize the existing systems of administration of earlier programmes like the SSA, RMSA and TE to adequately respond to the demands of the entire school education system.
-Strengthening of management structures at the national, state, district, block, cluster and school levels would be a prerequisite for timely and efficient implementation of the programme.
+10.1.4 The launch of an Integrated Scheme for School Education has created an opportunity to reorganize the existing systems of administration of earlier programmes like the SSA, RMSA and TE to adequately respond to the demands of the Integrated Scheme.
+Staffing and strengthening of management structures at the national, state, district, block, cluster and school levels would be a prerequisite for timely and efficient implementation of the programme.
 The project management structure and requirements of manpower, delegation of authority and capacity building, therefore, assume considerable importance, given the expanded activities of the Scheme.
-The administrative structure and the monitoring framework of the Scheme aim at promoting decentralized management of school education with focus on creating school networks at block level as a move towards creating Professional Learning Communities (PLCs) and deepening school level management practices.
+The administrative structure and the monitoring framework of the Scheme aim at promoting decentralized management of school education with focus on creating school networks at CD block level as a move towards creating Professional Learning Communities (PLCs) and deepening school level management practices.